flutter/website/README.md

       ```console
       $ npx firebase use --add
       ?
 Which project do you want to add? <select the project you created>
       ?
-What alias do you want to use for this project? (e.g. staging) staging
+What alias do you want to use for this project? (e.g. staging) my-foo
       ```

  1. Tell Firebase that you want to deploy to staging:

     ```console
-    $ npx firebase use staging
+    $ npx firebase use my-foo
     Now using alias staging (<your project name>)
     ```

  1. Tell Firebase to deploy:

     ```console
-    $ ./tool/shared/deploy.sh staging
+    $ ./tool/shared/deploy.sh --local my-foo

     === Deploying to '<your project name>'...